NREL/SSRS/README.md

 python plotting.py
 ```

-- In addition to the default configuration (which focuses on a study area in Wyoming), the config.py also provides additional configuration, namely CA_AltamontPass (focuses on Altamont Pass area in California) and PA_Appalachian (focsuses on area in Appalachian mountain).
-To run the snashot mode for CA_AltamontPass case, use following commands (ensure you are in the SSRS directory):
+- In addition to the default configuration (which focuses on a study area in Wyoming), the config.py also provides additional configurations, namely CA_AltamontPass (focuses on Altamont Pass area in California) and PA_Appalachian (focuses on an area in Appalachian mountain).
+To run the snapshot mode for CA_AltamontPass case, use following commands (ensure you are in the SSRS directory):
 ```bash
 conda activate ssrs_env
 python preprocess.py -c CA_AltamontPass -o mode:snapshot